dsa-mind-map/leetcode-150/06-Linked List/LinkedList_Master_Guide_Optimized_Final.md

         PriorityQueue<ListNode> pq = new PriorityQueue<>((list1,list2)-> list1.val-list2.val); // <> is mandatory

         for(ListNode list : lists){
+            // System.out.println(list); // TIMELIMIT EXCEEDS DUE TO THIS LINE
             // lists = [[]]
             // first list inside the array is "[]" ( empty list, means null) if(list != null){